alfonsrv/impf-botpy/README.md

 This is a Python implementation of the Java-based [💉🤖 Impf-Bot](https://github.com/TobseF/impf-bot)

 ## ⭐ Features
- ⭐ Easy to set up
+ ⭐ Easy to Set up
  ⭐ Python for the 21st Century
  ⭐ Full browser automation
  ⭐ Concurrent checking
  ⭐ Waiting room detection
- ⭐ Timeout `429` detection
+ ⭐ Timeout / Shadow Ban `429` detection
- ⭐ Monitoring / re-checking *Vermittlungscode*
+ ⭐ Automatically re-checking *Vermittlungscode*
  ⭐ `settings.py` for single point of configuration
  ⭐ Zulip integration
  ⭐ Run custom Commands for Alerting (Text-to-Speech preconfigured)